 Starting From Now has played on the global festival circuit, winning a number of awards including the International Academy of Web Television Award of Recognition at Hollyweb Fest, 2017; the Outstanding Diversity Award at Melbourne WebFest, 2017; the Audience Award at the Mardi Gras Film Festival, 2016; Outstanding Ensemble Cast in a Drama Series at LA WebFest, 2016; and Best Web Series at She Webfest, 2015.
 Julie also won the award for Outstanding Writing in a Drama Series at LA WebFest, 2016 and was nominated for Best Writing (Drama) at the International Academy of Web Television Awards, 2017; and Best Director at the Asia Web Awards, 2017.
 Starting From Now was a finalist at the Screen Producer Awards (Australia) in 2015 and 2017.
 Julie was the sole writer and director on all 30 episodes of the series and was a producer on all five seasons.

 With Starting From Now, Julie went against the online comedy trend and created a web series model which is now used as a case-study around the world.
 Julie has also helped raise public awareness around the lack of diversity on screen.
 She has paved the way by embedding diverse characters in stories with broad appeal.
 Julie is highly sought after as a speaker, panelist and judge at industry events and festivals.

-Julie is an external assessor for Screen Australia and is the founder and director of the Sydney-based production company Common Language Films.
+Julie is founder and director of the Sydney-based production company Common Language Films.
 Common Language Films focuses on developing and producing high quality stories for the screen, utilizing humour to tell dramatic, character-driven, female-centric stories that appeal to a wide audience.